In this Article

 Although the human body can produce vitamin D by itself and is present in breast milk as well, the quantity is insufficient for continued benefits.
-This necessitates consumption of vitamin D supplements or even food items like milk or cereals that are fortified with vitamin D.
+This necessitates consumption of Vitamin D supplements or even food items like milk or cereals that are fortified with Vitamin D.

 5. Vitamin C

 Many people recommend taking food items rich in Vitamin C or such supplements when recovering from an injury.
-This is because Vitamin C helps support the reparation of various cells in the body and bring about a speedy healing of any wounds.
+This is because Vitamin C helps support the reparation of various cells in the body and brings about speedy healing of any wounds.
 This is further complemented by providing a boost to the leukocyte production.
 Leukocytes are essentially white blood cells that are the body’s inbuilt army.
 These protect the body from external pathogens, especially the ones that could attack the wound.

 Another important benefit that Vitamin C brings is the growth of skin and hair, too.
-All of the growth promoting properties are a result of it supporting the formation of the collagen protein essential for the same.
+All of the growth-promoting properties are a result of it supporting the formation of the collagen protein essential for the same.

 6. Folic Acid

-Also known as vitamin B9, this is usually known for helping support the development of red blood cells and absorbing iron for the body.
+Also known as Vitamin B9, this is usually known for helping support the development of red blood cells and absorbing iron for the body.
 However, its important functions go way deeper.

 Folic acid plays a vital role in the brain development of a baby and provides the necessary support it needs to expand its functioning.
 This is the crux of being able to perceive and process information in the early stages.
 Another key role is in building DNA and RNA within the body, to help the body grow at a faster rate.